Ciaran McCarthy: Storylines

-Ciaran first appears when he arrives as Peter's friend from the navy.
+Ciaran first appears when he arrives as Peter's friend from his days in the Royal Navy.
 He attempts to seduce Shelley Unwin (Sally Lindsay) but when Peter finds out he tells Peter she attempted to seduce him.
 He leaves soon after when Peter ends their friendship.
 He returns and begins dating Sunita when she helps him to fix his friendship with Peter.
 He is soon after arrested for being AWOL from the Navy.
 After being released, he returns to Weatherfield and becomes engaged to Sunita.
 He is soon after seduced by Bev Unwin (Susie Blake).
 Bev's daughter Shelley discovers his infidelity.
 Sunita soon after ends the relationship on their wedding day after she realises he is only marrying to please her.
 He begins dating Tracy which soon after ends.
-He persuades Mike Baldwin's (Johnny Briggs) wealthy girlfriend Penny King (Paula Fleming) to invest in his new business, The Nexus an Irish themed wine bar and restaurant, of which he is the chef.
-The business soon after fails.
+He persuades Mike Baldwin's (Johnny Briggs) wealthy girlfriend Penny King (Paula Fleming) to invest in his new business, The Nexus an Irish-themed wine bar and restaurant, with him being the chef.
+The business venture fails shortly afterwards.

-Ciaran and Charlie Stubbs (Bill Ward) rescue Sunita and her husband Dev Alahan (Jimmi Harkishin) from Dev's shop which has been set on fire by Dev's ex-fiancée, Maya Sharma (Sasha Behar).
-Ciaran rescues Dev with Charlie rescuing Sunita.
-On 22 July 2005 Bev makes a drunken pass at Ciaran.
+Ciaran and Charlie Stubbs (Bill Ward) rescue Sunita and her husband Dev Alahan (Jimmi Harkishin) from Dev's shop which has been deliberately set on fire by Dev's psychopathic ex-fiancée, Maya Sharma (Sasha Behar).
+Ciaran rescues Dev, with Charlie rescuing Sunita.
+On 22 July 2005, Bev makes a drunken pass at Ciaran.
 Ciaran realises Charlie is abusing Shelley and tells her that he can't stand by and watch while Charlie abuses her.